 indigenous cultures, and heritage landscapes.

-Recent work includes conducting stream surveys for the MN Pollution Control Agency; monitoring Scientific Natural Area habitats for the Minnesota DNR; working with colleagues of the Royal Canadian Geographic Society in developing a cross-border watershed monitoring network; serving as a scientific advisor and reviewer for the National Geographic Education Foundation's Freshwater Education materials; and contributing to the NGS "Great Nature" Biodiversity mapping project.
+Recent work includes conducting stream surveys for the MN Pollution Control Agency; monitoring Scientific Natural Area habitats for the Minnesota DNR; working with colleagues of the Canadian Geographic Society in developing a cross-border watershed education and monitoring network; serving as a scientific advisor and reviewer for the National Geographic Education Foundation's Freshwater Education materials; and contributing to and managing several iNaturalist Biodiversity mapping projects .

 Ongoing work includes serving as a project director and teacher-consultant for the Minnesota Alliance for Geographic Education (MAGE), leading innovative teacher field trips and workshops funded through MAGE by the National Geographic Education Foundation, and assisting in the development of unique and exciting educational materials for geography and environmental education in schools and classrooms.